lulzsun/Chegg-E-book-to-PDF/README.md

 # Bugs / Issues
 * Program sometimes does not close out the process completely, which eats up the memory.
 If this happens, end the process with task manager.
+* "I'm getting this error:"
+     > Unhandled Exception: System.IO.FileNotFoundException: Could not load file or assembly 'CefSharp.Core.dll' or one of its dependencies.
+The specified module could not be found. at Chegg.Ebook.Autoprinter.Program.Main(String[] args)

+     i.
+[VC++ 2012/2013 Redistributable Package](https://www.microsoft.com/en-us/download/details.aspx?id=40784) is required in order to run CefSharp on non developer machines.
+Forgot to include the .dlls that are required; will do that next version.